DGempler/image_upload_AmazonS3_Rails/README.md

 In your server logs, you might see this after the incoming parameters are logged: `Unpermitted parameters: file`.

+### And that's it!

+You should now be able to see uploaded images in your bucket from the AWS console.

+You can access your images in rails/erb by using the [url property](https://github.com/thoughtbot/paperclip#show-view) created by Paperclip.

 ### Issues you may run into

  - ##### Don't forget to: